dotnet/EntityFramework.Docs/entity-framework/core/get-started/full-dotnet/existing-db.md

 > [!TIP]
 > To enable lazy loading, you can make navigation properties `virtual` (Blog.Post and Post.Blog).

-The context represents a session with the database and allows you to query and save instances of the entity classes.
+The context represents a session with the database.
+It has methods that you can use to query and save instances of the entity classes.

 [!code-csharp[Main](../../../../samples/core/GetStarted/FullNet/ConsoleApp.ExistingDb/BloggingContext.cs)]

-## Use your model
+## Use the model

-You can now use your model to perform data access.
+You can now use the model to perform data access.

 * Open *Program.cs*